 If you love aquariums, chances are you’ve considered keeping an Oscar fish.
 These vibrant and intelligent freshwater fish are among the most popular choices for home tanks.
 However, their aggressive nature makes finding suitable tankmates a challenge.
 So, what fish can safely coexist with Oscars?
 Let’s explore the best options.

 Some of the most common fish that can lie with Oscars include Silver Dollars, Plecos, Severum cichlids, Jack Dempseys, and loaches.
 You should always avoid smaller fish, fin-nipping fish, and shy fish with Oscars.
+Oscras are poor in community living.
+They can bully or even eat the smaller tankmates.

 Oscar Fish – An Introduction